Procurement-PoE/Procurement/README.md

 * Breakdown of your currency with Chaos total (Ratios configurable)
 * Everything is cached and can be viewed offline after you've logged in once
 * Single tab refreshing (if logged in)

+* Manual item selection by one to sell from any tab
+* Copy item data as text (press Ctrl+C on item)